The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 Another exempt school leases the same type of facilities to an unrelated individual who runs a tennis club for the

 summer.
-The lease is for a fixed fee that does not depend on the income or profits derived from the leased property.
+The lease is for a fixed fee that doesn’t depend on the income or profits derived from the leased property.

 In both situations, the exempt purpose is the advancement of education.
 Furnishing tennis facilities in the manner

-described does not further that exempt purpose.
+described doesn't further that exempt purpose.
 These activities are unrelated trades or businesses.
 However, in the second

 situation the income derived from the leasing of the property is excluded from unrelated business taxable income as rent from